pegasystems/pega-helm-charts/charts/pega/README.md

 Pega Infinity version   | Clustering Service version    |    Description
 ---                     | ---                           | ---
 < 8.6                   | NA                            | Clustering Service is not supported for releases 8.5 or below
-\>= 8.6 && < 8.8         | \= 1.0.4                     | Pega Infinity 8.6 and later supports using a Pega-provided `platform-services/clustering-service` Docker Image that is tagged with version 1.0.3 or later patch version of clustering service.
+\>= 8.6 && < 8.8         | \= 1.0.4                     | Pega Infinity 8.6 and later upto 8.7.x supports using a Pega-provided `platform-services/clustering-service` Docker Image that is tagged with version 1.0.3 or later patch version of clustering service.
-\>= 8.8                 | \= 1.3.2                     | Pega Infinity 8.8 and later supports using a Pega-provided `platform-services/clustering-service` Docker Image that is tagged with version 1.3.0 or later patch version clustering service.
+\>= 8.8                 | \= 1.3.2                     | Pega Infinity 8.8 and later supports using a Pega-provided `platform-services/clustering-service` Docker Image that is tagged with version 1.3.0 or later patch version of clustering service.

 #### Configuration Settings